Rhayania/mutationEvolution2/README.md

 Our M. inflexa data is currently a collection of RNA-seq reads.
 In order to pick out homologs between the two species, we first need to do de novo transcriptome assembly for M. inflexa.
 We will use a tool call Trinity.
 More information and documentation can be found here: https://github.com/trinityrnaseq/trinityrnaseq/wiki.
 We need to run transcriptome assembly twice: once with the male individual's RNA-seq reads, and once with the female's.
 This step generally takes about 5 hours to run (per assembly).

-Each assembly takes in 5 paired-end reads (10 files total) and outputs a single .fasta file.
+Each assembly takes in 5 paired-end reads (10 files total) and outputs a single .fasta file (along with several other files that we won't be using).

 This step is generally the one that is most difficult to run successfully.
 I had immense difficulty during my rotation installing a working version of Trinity from conda, and the solution ended up being to download and install the newest version manually.
 It also required a package called salmon.
 A separate conda environment was necessary for Trinity to avoid dependency issues.

 ## 3. Align sequences and identify homologs between M. polymorpha and M. inflexa

-TODO
+There is a bit of setup to do before we can run a blast search between the two species:

+1. Unzip the M. polymorpha files with ```gzip -d MpTak_v6.1r2.cds.fasta.gz``` and ```gzip -d MpTak_v6.1r2.protein.fasta.gz```

 ## 4. Preliminary analysis